joseandres94/TFM-3DMNE/README.md

 # TFM-ZedMappingNode
-This is the Master's thesis of student José Andrés about nodes and services for using Zed stereo cameras.
+This is the Master's thesis of student José Andrés Lorenzo Robles about nodes and services for using Zed stereo cameras.